kairosity/mp4-lionize/README.md

 ## Code Institute Milestone Project 4

 This project is an application and company website for a digital marketing business called "Lionize".
 The application both showcases the digital services offered and also allows clients to register a free account.
-Once registered the client has access to further information about the services, quote calculators and they also have the ability to order and pay for certain digital products online.
+Once registered the client is given access to further information about the services, as well as quote calculators and they also have the ability to order and pay for certain digital products online.

 # Table of Contents